-Side Effects of Using Mustard Oil:
+Side Effects of Using Mustard Oil

 - Mustard oil contains Erucic acid.
 As per research in the United States, Erucic acid has toxic effects on the heart at high enough doses.
-Consumption of mustard oil is thereby banned in the US.
+Consumption of mustard oil is thereby banned in the U.S.A.

 - Long-term topical application of mustard oil can have harmful effects on the skin.
 It can even cause minor to major skin blisters.

 - Excessive consumption of mustard oil can cause rhinitis in which the mucous membrane tends to get inflamed.